 I talked to my yoga class about Easter and social media this morning.
-Don’t get me wrong, I absolutely love seeing all the photos of egg hunts, family dinners and pretty dresses but when you’re Easter experience looks kind of starkly opposite of that, it can feel like you’re missing out a bit.
+Don’t get me wrong, I absolutely love seeing all the photos of egg hunts, family dinners and pretty dresses but when your Easter experience looks kind of starkly opposite of that, it can feel like you’re missing out a bit.

 For the last few years, we haven’t really had a family Easter and it’s kind of felt like just another day.
 I usually make brunch at home, eat some Reese’s Eggs, teach yoga and carry on with life as usual.
 This year was especially mundane feeling and I told my class how important it is to remember that life doesn’t always look like “pretty Easter dresses.”

 I wasn’t really even motivated to write a weekend recap today but I decided during class I’d share my “ugly dress” Easter weekend instead of skipping it or pretending my weekend was something it wasn’t.
 I hope you don’t find this too Debbie Downer on a Monday and appreciate a little reality. xx

 My mom had a medical procedure done on Friday that meant a very early morning for both of us and a late night for me.
 She is 100% okay, just something that needed to be done pre-baby.
 I finally got settled at home and made this BBQ chicken frozen pizza from Whole Foods at 10 p.m.

 And then went to bed at 11 p.m. and woke up at 12:30 a.m. with terrible heartburn and general worry/anxiety.
 Pizza before bed + pregnancy = nope.
 I thought maybe it would be okay since it wasn’t tomato-based but it wasn’t at all.
 Ahhh.